maria-tang/norovirus-case-fatality/README.md

 ## /outputs

-This folder is created when scripts run.

-Contains descriptive outputs and outputs from models for different death thresholds.
+Descriptive outputs and model outputs are saved in here.
+Folders are created from models with different death thresholds.

 # References